lsst-ts/ts_tma_tma-documentation_mcs-operation/MCS_Operation.md

 ```

 - topicID: identifier for the topic (subsystem)
-- timestamp: timestamp value for the data
+- timestamp: timestamp value for the topic.
+This timestamp is unique for the topic, therefore it could happen that variables
+  inside the topic don't fully match in time, as the PXI sends each variable with a different timestamp value but then
+  they are gathered together inside the same topic and timestamped as a whole.
 - variable names defined in the configuration file

 ### Events